olcf/SingularityTools/Titan/CentosBase/README.md

 # Base container
 The base container example provides a basis on which to build your own Singularity containers suitable for deployment on Titan.
-To facilitate building such containers a helper script, `TitanPrep.sh`, has been created which will automatically create the necessary bind points, setup environment variables, and attempt to overwrite the container provided `MPICH` shared libraries with symlinks which on Titan will resolve to the Cray provided `MPICH` libraries.
+To facilitate building such containers a helper script, `TitanPrep.sh`, has been created which will automatically create the necessary bind points in the container.
 The container is still responsible for installing the `CUDA toolkit` and ensuring all `MPI` applications are built against `MPICH`.
 What follows is a basic `Centos 7` container build capable of supporting `MPI` and `CUDA` applications.
 It is assumed that you are building the container on a Linux system in which you have root privilege on or through a service such as `Singularity Hub`.

 ## Definition walkthrough
 ```sh